-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

 For example, in 2016, I wrote a $1,000 check to the U.S. presidential candidate I most disliked, gave it to a friend, and told them to send it if I didn’t finish my book by my deadline.
 I was the most focused I’d ever been and finished my book in time!

-Big Deadlines = Big Consequences, Little Deadlines = Little Consequences.
+Little Deadlines = Little Consequences.

-As you’re setting them, remember the four types of goals we talked about earlier.
-I like to create one big consequence for your project goal and a few smaller consequences for weekly goals.
+As you’re setting your goals, remember the four types we talked about earlier.
+Personally, I like to create one big consequence for your project goal and a few smaller consequences for weekly goals.

-If my goal is to write a book in 100 days, then my big consequence will be the $100 check, for example, but my smaller deadlines might be deleting my favorite game on my phone or buying ice cream for everyone I work with.
+For example, if my goal is to write a book in 100 days, then my big consequence will be the $100 check—but my smaller deadlines might be deleting my favorite game on my phone or buying ice cream for the people working with me.

+This is especially important when you’re getting started with a new goal.

+After all, getting started is the hardest part, but if you know that you’re going to have to delete your favorite game on your phone until you finish your writing project, that might be enough to scare you into focus.
+(This is also why having someone hold you accountable to your consequence is super important.)

 Accomplishing your goals is hard.
-You need to make it harder to not accomplish your goals than it is to do the work.
+You need to make it harder to not accomplish your goals if you’re going to achieve them.

 - What do you want, really want, over the next year?

-- What do you want to accomplish this year?
+- What do you need in order to accomplish that want this year?

 - Who do you want to become?